-- Topics include Financial Mathematics, Logical Reasoning, Probability, and Relations and Functions. - A Graphing Calculator (T1-83 or 83 Plus are recommended) is essential for the successful completion of this course. - Evaluation according to mastery of the criteria of the course as defined by the Ministry of Education. - A comprehensive final examination worth 30% of the student's final mark.
+- Topics include Financial Mathematics (Interest, Investments, Mortgages), Combinatorics, Probability, Graphical Regression Analysis and Geometric Explorations (Fractals, Constructions, Conics). - A Graphing Calculator (T1-83 or 83 Plus are recommended) or alternative may be required for the successful completion of this course.
+Evaluation according to mastery of the criteria of the course as defined by the Ministry of Education. - A comprehensive final examination worth 30% of the student's final mark.